Green-colored tree frogs are cute at first, but they can quickly start making a mess if they hang around for too long around your property.

 You’ll need to talk to a wildlife rehabber or animal control to deal with the issue.

-Before tackling the problem, you’ll need to make sure you are protected.
+Before tackling the problem, you’ll need to ensure you are protected.

 When working in areas where the cane toad is around, you’ll need to be even more careful not to run into them.